CrankOne/sdc/doc/tutorial.rst

 In this example code we assume that all columns are given for a data type, yet it is not the case for our ``erratum.txt`` file -- a bit more elaborated code will be shown at the end of this tutorial.

+A *metadata* is a very important feature as it sets the *validity* and *data type* for certain tabular content, used to properly parse and retrieve data blocks.
+It can be set from within a file, from filename, or externally from C++ code.
+However type and validity must be set for every block in one way or another.

 Retrieving Updates
 ------------------